LightBluePC/Bioinfromatics-Term-Project/README.md

 # Bioinfromatics-Term-Project
 Analyzing and comparing DNA strands from different Species using C++.

-# Inportant things to note
+# Important things to note

 1. the .rar files are compressed to decompress the proper extention should be .maf because these are alignment files from 2 differnt species